 NSPA Board of Directors

-Amy DeVault, secretary, Wichita State University
+Amy DeVault, president-elect, Wichita State University

-Tamara Zellars Buck, Southeast Missouri State University
+Tamara Zellars Buck, treasurer, Southeast Missouri State University

 Elisia Cohen, University of Minnesota